UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays

 {Department of Theoretical Physics and Astrophysics, Faculty of Science, Masaryk University, Kotl\'a\v{r}ska 2, 611 37 Brno, Czech Republic \and Laboratório Nacional de Astrofísica, MCTI, Rua dos Estados Unidos, 154, 37504-364 Itajubá, MG, Brazil \and Center for Theoretical Physics, Polish Academy of Sciences, Al. Lotnik\' ow 32/46, 02-668 Warsaw, Poland \and Instituto Nacional de Pesquisas Espaciais, Divisão de Astrofísica.
 Avenida dos Astronautas 1758.
 São José dos Campos, 12227-010, SP, Brazil \and National Centre for Nuclear Research, ul.
 Pasteura 7, 02-093 Warsaw, Poland \and Astronomical Observatory, University of Warsaw, Al. Ujazdowskie 4, 00-478 Warsaw, Poland \and School of Physics and Astronomy, Tel Aviv University, Tel Aviv 69978, Israel \and Faculty of Physics, University of Warsaw, ul.
 Pasteura 5, 02-093 Warsaw, Poland \and Astronomy Department, Universidad de Concepción, Casilla 160-C, Concepción 4030000, Chile\\ }

-\abstract {Fe II emission is a well-known contributor to the UV spectra of active galactic nuclei, and the modeling of this part may affect the results obtained for the Mg~II~$\lambda2800$ emission which is one of the lines used for black hole mass measurement and for cosmological applications.} {We test different Fe II emission models when modeling the UV emission of the intermediate-redshift quasar HE 0413-4031 with the aim of seeing how the use of a specific template affects the Mg~II~$\lambda2800$ line properties and the measurement of the Mg~II~$\lambda2800$ and UV Fe~II time delays with respect to the continuum.} {We use the 11-year monitoring of the selected quasar HE 0413-4031 with the South African Large Telescope (SALT), and we supplement this monitoring with the near-IR spectrum taken with the SOAR telescope which gave access to the H$\beta$~$\lambda4861$ and [OIII]~$\lambda \lambda 4959,5007$ emission lines at the rest frame and allowed for a precise measurement of the redshift.} {A new redshift determination ($z=1.39117 \pm 0.00017$) using [OIII]~$\lambda \lambda 4959,5007$ gave a very different value than the previous determination based only on the UV FeII pseudocontinuum ($z=1.3764$).
-It favors a different decomposition of the spectrum into Mg II and UV Fe II emissions.
-The time delay of the Mg II emission ($224^{+21}_{-23}$ days) is not significantly affected.
-The rest-frame UV FeII time delay ($251^{+9}_{-7}$ days) is consistent with the best-fit FeII FWHM of $4200\,{\rm km/s}$, and hence the FeII-emitting material is more distant than MgII-emitting gas in HE 0413-4031 by 0.023 pc (4700 AU).
-Moreover, the velocity shift of both Mg II and UV Fe II lines with respect to the systemic redshift is now rather low, below 300 km s$^{-1}$.
-We construct an updated MgII radius-luminosity ($R-L$) relation from 194 sources, which is flatter than the UV FeII, optical FeII, and H$\beta$ $R-L$ relations.
-While the new decomposition of the spectrum is satisfactory, we see a need to create better Fe II templates using the newest version of the code \texttt{CLOUDY}.} {}
+\abstract {FeII emission is a well-known contributor to the UV spectra of active galactic nuclei and the modeling of this part may affect the results obtained for the Mg~II~$\lambda2800$ emission, which is one of the lines used for black hole mass measurements and cosmological applications.} {We tested different FeII emission models when modeling the UV emission of the intermediate-redshift quasar HE 0413-4031 to see how the use of a specific template affects the Mg~II~$\lambda2800$ line properties and the measurement of the Mg~II~$\lambda2800$ and UV Fe~II time delays with respect to the continuum.} {We used the 11-year monitoring of the selected quasar HE 0413-4031 with the South African Large Telescope (SALT), and we supplemented this monitoring with the near-IR spectrum taken with the SOAR telescope, which gave access to the H$\beta$~$\lambda4861$ and [OIII]~$\lambda \lambda 4959,5007$ emission lines at the rest frame and allowed for a precise measurement of the redshift.} {A new redshift determination ($z=1.39117 \pm 0.00017$) using [OIII]~$\lambda \lambda 4959,5007$ gave a very different value than the previous determination based only on the UV FeII pseudocontinuum ($z=1.3764$).
+It favors a different decomposition of the spectrum into MgII and UV FeII emissions.
+The line characteristics and the time delay of the MgII emission ($224^{+21}_{-23}$ days) are not significantly affected.
+However, in comparison with the previous analysis, the rest-frame UV FeII time delay ($251^{+9}_{-7}$ days) is consistent with the inferred UV FeII line full width at half maximum (FWHM) of $4200\,{\rm km/s}$ that is only slightly smaller than the MgII line FWHM.
+Hence the FeII-emitting material is more distant than the MgII-emitting gas in HE 0413-4031 by $\sim 0.023$ pc (4700 AU).
+The inferred velocity shift of both MgII and UV FeII lines with respect to the systemic redshift is now rather low, below 300 km s$^{-1}$.
+In addition, we constructed an updated MgII radius-luminosity ($R-L$) relation from 194 sources, which is more than double the previous sample.
+The MgII $R-L$ relation is flatter than the UV FeII, optical FeII, and H$\beta$ $R-L$ relations.
+While the new decomposition of the spectrum is satisfactory, we see a need to create better FeII templates using the newest version of the code \texttt{CLOUDY}.} {}

 \keywords{Accretion, accretion disks – quasars: emission lines - quasars: individual: HE 0413-4031, Techniques: spectroscopic, photometric}